amalay/dotnetcore/SolidPrinciple/README.md

 ![image](https://user-images.githubusercontent.com/84455469/137136281-c9998e16-aaae-493f-bc96-8e94cd2afecb.png)

 In example 1, Calculator class is used to calculate the area of rectangle and it is perfect. <br/><br/>
 But lets say tomorrow if we want to extend the Calculator class by adding one more method to calcuate area of circle then what will happen?
 Definetely example 2 is one of the solution and it will work well.
 But we can see that for every new method we have to modify the Calculator class with multiple if-else statements.
-That means it is not following Open Closed Principle (OSP).<br/><br/>
+That means it is not following Open Closed Principle (OCP).<br/><br/>
 Now see the example 3, we can add n-number of functionalities without modifing the Calculator class.
 We only need to do is, declare one class for each new functionality.
-Hence it is open for extension but closed for modification and thats what the Open Closed Principle (OSP) is.
+Hence it is open for extension but closed for modification and thats what the Open Closed Principle (OCP) is.

 ### L: Liskov Substitution Principle (LSP)
 The Liskov Substitution Principle (LSP) is just an extension of the Open Closed Principle and ensure that a new class can be derived from a base class without changing their behavior.
 In another words, a derived class must be substitutable for its base class.